andrewbeach/minesweeper/README.md

 # minesweeper

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application experimenting with reagent and re-frame by emulating minesweeper game.

 ## Development Mode